AID: Agent Intent from Diffusion for Multi-Agent Informative Path Planning: Method

 \subsection{Modeling Agent's Intent}

-To facilitate coordination among agents, we follow the approach in~\cite{yang2023intentmaipp} and represent each agent’s planned future positions as a probabilistic distribution, termed as \textit{intent}.
+To facilitate coordination among agents, we represent each agent’s planned future positions as a probabilistic distribution, termed as \textit{intent}~\cite{yang2023intentmaipp}.
 Each agent updates and shares its intent when it plans a new trajectory, allowing others to incorporate this information into their decision-making.

-An agent's intent is modeled as a Gaussian distribution $GD(\mu^i(t), \Sigma^i(t))$, where $\mu^i(t)$ and $\Sigma^i(t)$ are the mean and covariance matrix fitted to the planned trajectory of agent $i$ at time step $t$ (Figure~\ref{fig: intent a} and~\ref{fig: intent b}).
+An agent's intent is modeled as a Gaussian distribution $GD(\mu^i(t), \Sigma^i(t))$, where $\mu^i(t)$ and $\Sigma^i(t)$ are the mean and covariance matrix fitted to the planned trajectory of agent $i$ at time step $t$.
 This distribution provides a probabilistic estimate of where the agent is likely to move.

-To ensure effective coordination, each agent aggregates the intent of all other $m-1$ agents to form an accumulated intent map.
+To ensure effective coordination, each agent aggregates the intent of all other $m-1$ agents to form a fused intent map.
 This is achieved by summing the Gaussian distributions of the other agents' intents and normalizing the result.
-The accumulated intent map, shown in Figure~\ref{fig: accumulated intent}, serves as an additional input to the agent’s decision-making process, allowing it to make more informed path-planning decisions while adapting to the predicted movements of its teammates.
+The fused intent map, shown in Figure~\ref{fig: intent}, serves as an additional input to the agent’s decision-making process, allowing it to make more informed path-planning decisions while adapting to the predicted movements of its teammates.